lmbarros/sbxs_go_rand/README.md

   Knuth himself (or so says the Wikipedia).
 Notice that even though this has "Knuth" in the name, this is still an LCG, and therefore you probably don't want to use it.

+## License

+All code here is under the MIT License.